veeto

 Key Takeaways

-• Prohibits landlords from using rental pricing algorithms that share data to set rates and occupancy levels.
+• Prohibits the use of rental pricing algorithms that share nonpublic data between multiple landlords.

 Get Involved